Hip-hop culture: Etymology

-Keith "Cowboy" Wiggins, a member of Grandmaster Flash and the Furious Five, has been credited with coining the term in 1978 while teasing a friend who had just joined the US Army by scat singing the made-up words "hip/hop/hip/hop" in a way that mimicked the rhythmic cadence of marching soldiers.
+Keith "Cowboy" Wiggins, a member of Grandmaster Flash and the Furious Five, has been credited with coining the term in 1978 while teasing a friend who had just joined the US Army by scat singing, in alternation, the made-up words "hip" and "hop" in a way that mimicked the rhythmic cadence of marching soldiers.
 Cowboy later worked the "hip hop" cadence into his stage performance.
 The group frequently performed with disco artists who would refer to this new type of music by calling them "hip hoppers".
-The name was originally meant as a sign of disrespect but soon came to identify this new music and culture.
+The name was originally meant as a sign of disrespect, but soon came to identify this new music and its broader culture.
+Therefore, the words chosen are probably not related to contemporary definitions for either "hip" or "hop", although that pair of words in conjunction had been swirling in the public lexicon since at least the 1950s, with older folks describing the parties of the youth as "hippity hops".

+As the name was getting established, the words were a signature part of some songs.
 The song "Rapper's Delight" by The Sugarhill Gang, released in 1979, begins with the phrase "I said a hip, hop, the hippie the hippie to the hip hip hop, and you don't stop".
-The 1980 hit Rapture by Blondie contains a rapping part with the line "And you hip-hop, and you don't stop, just blast off, sure shot."
-Lovebug Starski — a Bronx DJ who put out a single called "The Positive Life" in 1981 – and DJ Hollywood then began using the term when referring to this new disco rap music.
+The 1980 hit "Rapture" by Blondie contains a rapping part with the line "And you hip-hop, and you don't stop, just blast off, sure shot."
+Lovebug Starski — a Bronx DJ who put out the single "The Positive Life" in 1981 – and DJ Hollywood then began using the term when referring to this new "disco rap" music.
 Bill Alder, an independent consultant, once said, "There was hardly ever a moment when rap music was underground, one of the first so-called rap records, was a monster hit ('Rapper's Delight' by the Sugar Hill Gang on Sugarhill Records)."

-Hip hop pioneer and South Bronx community leader Afrika Bambaataa also credits Lovebug Starski as the first to use the term "hip hop" as it relates to the culture.
-Bambaataa, former leader of the Black Spades, also did much to further popularize the term.
+Hip Hop pioneer and South Bronx community leader Afrika Bambaataa also credits Lovebug Starski as the first to use the term "Hip Hop" as it relates to the culture.
+Bambaataa, also did much to further popularize the term.
 The first use of the term in print, referring specifically to the culture and its elements, was in a January 1982 interview of Afrika Bambaataa by Michael Holman in the East Village Eye.
 The term gained further currency in September of that year in The Village Voice, in a profile of Bambaataa written by Steven Hager, who also published the first comprehensive history of the culture with St. Martins' Press.